 There are two important characteristics to remember about EP fibers that make them perfect for tying baitfish patterns.
 They are somewhat kinky.
 So, when they are left long the fibers support each other and tend to stick together allowing your minnow body to keep it’s 3-D shape in the slender part of the body.
 Another characteristic is when they are cut short in the front portion of the body they stick out like a bad haircut.
 This gives the fly bulk in the front end and the belly, again giving the impression of a fat front end and three dimensional.
 Learning to trim the fibers to achieve the shape of a minnow takes practice.
 Tying these flies take time too.
-A small minnow pattern can take 15 to 30 minutes to tie.
-A large tarpon fly can take an hour if you are particular about the end product.
+A small minnow pattern can take 30 minutes to tie.
+A large tarpon fly can take an hour or more if you are particular about the end product.
 But, they are durable.
 You can catch several fish on one fly.
 You can cast them all day.
 And they work.
 Just don’t want to leave them on the dash of your truck on a hot day.
 They will fluff up and look like a cotton ball.
 Leave them in boxes or packaged in plastic tubing and they will store well.

 Important: When you purchase EP Fibers they are packaged in a plastic bag.
 When you remove them you will need to secure one end or you will have a mess and lose a lot of fiber.
 I have used a rubber band or two and wrap one end.
 That works well.
 Lately I’ve been using small wire ties available at your neighborhood home improvement store.
 I like that better.